ZachBlank/guides/github-website-workshop/github-website-workshop.md

     - Arch: `pacman -S ruby`

 Note:
-* The GitHub Desktop client is available at https://desktop.github.com/.
+* GitHub also offers a [desktop GUI client](https://desktop.github.com).
 However, this workshop will primarily use the git terminal commands.
 * Windows 10 users may find it easier to install the Ubuntu Linux subsystem from the Windows store and use that to complete this workshop.

 Don't know git?
 Check out this [simple startup guide](https://rogerdudler.github.io/git-guide/)!